 1. Altura Professional Camera Cleaning Kit

-Mirrorless—due to not having a mirror to shield the sensor—, is more prone to dust landing on the camera sensor than DSLRs.
+Mirrorless cameras, due to not having a mirror to shield the sensor, are more prone to dust landing on the camera sensor than DSLRs.
 So, if you are switching from a DSLR camera, sensor cleaning should be a new habit to pick up for your new a6400.

 This kit includes an air blower, a non-toxic and alcohol-free lens cleaner solution, a lens cleaning pen, one cleaning brush, a microfiber cleaning cloth, 8 cotton swabs, 6 sensor cleaning swabs, camera-cleaning tissues, and a water-resistant carrying case.
 A pretty good deal considering its price.

 It’s no secret that one of the biggest issues of a mirrorless digital camera is the battery life.
 If you switched from a DSLR, keep in mind that mirrorless cameras consume battery at a much faster rate than DSLRs.

 So, when using a mirrorless like the a6400, it’s wise to invest in extra batteries.
 Since Sony’s original NP-FW50 is fairly expensive, here we also include some third party options we have tested:

 It’s important to note that the Sony a6400 doesn’t include a battery charger in the box.
 You only get a USB cable to charge the battery (NP-FW50, as discussed above) inside the camera.
 This will result in a longer charging time compared to using an external charger.

 Here are several options if you decide to purchase external chargers: